ShadowMonarch01/reeple-assessment-Trust-Gunn/README.md

   ```bash
 git pull https://github.com/ShadowMonarch01/reeple-assessment-Trust-Gunn.git
 ```
-**-** After downloading the project open the project in an IDE or open the project directory the your terminal and run the command
+**-** After downloading the project open the project in an IDE or open the project directory through your terminal and run the command

  ```bash
  npm install